N64N64/LunaRoja/README.md

 ### New 3DS

-1. Be on macOS or Linux
+1. Be on Mac or Linux
 2. Install LuaJIT
 3. Install devkitARM and ctrulib
 4. Install [aite](http://github.com/rweichler/aite)